sluk3r/zeebe/clients/oauth2/README.md

 using the default configuration.
 One important thing to note is that the embedded gateway must be enabled.

-### setup container
+### setup

-The set up container in each project is meant to be there to create the necessary missing pieces.
+Hydra requires a "setup" container which will create our initial client with a pre-defined secret (see the `setup.sh` script).
+Keycloak, on the other, comes with a pre-generated `zeebe-realm.json` which is imported at start up, and already contains the proxy and the zeebe client credentials.

-In both cases it will create an authorized Zeebe client with ID `zeebe` and secret `secret`, and audience `127.0.0.1`.
-Running the container more than once may result in errors, but those can safely be ignored.
+In both cases there will be an authorized Zeebe client with ID `zeebe` and secret `secret`, and audience `127.0.0.1`.